-During the three months ended March 31, 2011, we purchased four skilled nursing properties with 524-beds in Texas, described in Note 2.
+During the six months ended June 30, 2011, we purchased four skilled nursing properties with 524-beds in Texas as described in Note 2.
 Real Estate Investments.
 As part of the purchase agreement, we paid cash at closing and committed to provide contingent earn-out payments if certain operational thresholds are met.
 The contingent earn-out payment arrangements require us to pay two earn-out payments totalling up to \$11,000,000 upon the properties achieving a sustainable stipulated rent coverage ratio.
 We estimated the fair value of the contingent earn-out payments using a discounted cash flow analysis.
 This fair value measurement is based on significant input not observable in the market and thus represents a Level 3 measurement.
-The contingent earn-out payments were recorded at the date of acquisition in the amount of \$9,841,000 and were included on the consolidated balance sheet line item earn-out liabilities.
-At March 31, 2011, the contingent earn-out payments had a fair value of \$9,841,000.
+The contingent earn-out payments were recorded at the date of acquisition in the amount of \$9,841,000 and were included on the consolidated balance sheet line item "earn-out liabilities."
+During the three and six months ended June 30, 2011, we recorded non-cash interest expense of \$177,000 related to the earn-out liabilities which represents the accretion of the difference between the current fair value and estimated payment of the contingent earn-out liabilities.
+At June 30, 2011, the contingent earn-out payments had a fair value of \$10,018,000.

 We committed to provide a lessee a line of credit agreement up to \$50,000 at an interest rate of 10.0%.
 This commitment matures on March 31, 2012.
-As of March 31, 2011 we invested \$20,000 under this agreement.
+As of June 30, 2011 we invested \$20,000 under this agreement.